classroom-demonstrations/demonstrating-the-theory/_sources/index.md

-# Welcome to your Jupyter Book

-This is a small sample book to give you a feel for how book content is structured.
+# Demonstrating the Theory

+This is a first stab at documenting a collection of demonstrations.

 :::{note}
 Here is a note!

-Note 2
-Note 3
 :::

 And here is a code block: